-ACM SIGGRAPH has 10 standing committees which provide valuable input into various segments of the organization: Chapters, Communications, Digital Arts, Diversity, Education, External Relations, Information Services, Nominations, Publications, Specialized Conferences and Student Services.
+ACM SIGGRAPH has standing committees which provide valuable input into various segments of the organization: Awards, Chapters, Communications, Digital Arts, Diversity and Inclusion, Education, External Relations, Information Services, Nominations, Publications, Specialized Conferences and Student Services.

 Committee chair terms are three years, beginning on 1 September.
 Nominations for open chair positions will accepted by the Nominations Chair until May 1 of the year the term in question ends.
 Chairs are eligible to run for succeeding terms.
 There are no term limits for committee chair positions.
 If a committee chair is unable to complete the three-year term, a replacement will be appointed by a majority vote of the EC to fill out the remaining term.